Optimization problems in graphs with locational uncertainty: Computational experiments

 \subsubsection{Instances}

-We assess the different solution algorithms on two groups of instances based on Euclidean distances that are publicly available at \url{http://steinlib.zib.de/testset.php}.
-Since \heuradr{} does not scale well, we first consider the \emph{format} instance which includes 7 vertices and 9 edges (the instance is available at \url{http://steinlib.zib.de/format.php}).
-To get larger instances from the \emph{format} instance, we remove the central terminal and add layered copies of the instance.
-Figure~\ref{fig:small} depicts the original structure of the \emph{format} instance and that obtained by adding one copy.
-We denote as format$(\kappa)$ the instance with $\kappa$ copies of the original graph.
-Then, we consider the smallest instances with Euclidean costs, namely P6E, among which we keep only those having 100 vertices and 5 terminals.
-As a result, we get three sparse instances P6E (p619, p620, and 621), each having 180 edges.
+We assess the different solution algorithms on the instances P6E with 100 vertices and 5 terminals (p619, p620, and 621) that are publicly available at \url{http://steinlib.zib.de/testset.php}.
+Each of these instances has 180 edges.
 The position of the vertices, denoted $\bar{u}_i$ hereafter, are not available in the data files P6E, so we estimate them using a variant of the MDS-MAP algorithm from~\cite{shang2003localization}.
 Specifically, we apply classical multidimensional scaling (MDS) from the Julia package MultivariateStats (see \url{https://github.com/JuliaStats/MultivariateStats.jl}) to compute the positions $\bar{u}$ from the distances, completing the distance matrix with the shortest path values.
-The uncertainty sets $\U_i, i\in V$ are then computed randomly based on two parameters: $\diaminst$ that scales the diameter of each set $\U_i$, and $\NU$ the common number of elements of all $\U_i, i\in V$.
-To be more precise, we first compute the average distance among pairs of points in $V$, $\bar{d}=\sum_{i< j}\frac{\|\bar{u}_i-\bar{u}_j\|}{n(n-1)/2}$.
-For each $i\in V$, we then uniformly draw one random value in $\rho_i\in [0,\diaminst \bar{d}]$ and define
+The uncertainty sets $\U_i, i\in \VV$ are then computed randomly based on two parameters: $\diaminst$ that scales the diameter of each set $\U_i$, and $\NU$ the common number of elements of all $\U_i, i\in \VV$.
+To be more precise, we first compute the average distance among pairs of points in $\VV$, $\bar{d}=\sum_{i< j}\frac{\|\bar{u}_i-\bar{u}_j\|}{n(n-1)/2}$.
+For each $i\in\VV$, we then uniformly draw one random value in $\rho_i\in [0,\diaminst \cdot\bar{d}]$ and define the circle $C_i$ of center $\bar{u}_i$ and radius $\rho_i$.
+Then, we take $\NU$ equidistant points on $C_i$, yielding

-Following the above procedure, we create 2000 random instances format($\kappa$) for each $\kappa\in[3]$, and 20 instances for each P6E instance.
-Notice that \heuradr{} is only assessed on the small instances as it was not able to solve any of the larger ones within hours of computing time.
+We consider each $\Delta\in\{0.2,0.4,0.6\}$ and $\sigma\in\{4,8,12\}$.
+Following the above procedure, we create 5 random instances for each P6E instance and choice of parameters, yielding 135 instances in total.